OpenBluetoothToolbox/SimpleDBus/README.md

 Say posted for further updates!

 ## Overview
 SimpleDBus is a C++ low-level binding around DBus designed to be easy to integrate and use with commercial projects.
-On top of it, there is a partial implementation of BlueZ bindings to enable the control of Bluetooth peripherals.

-I've also coded a (partial) implementation of the Bluez DBus bindings in order to control the Bluetooth peripherals.

 If you want to use the library and need help. **Please reach out!**
 You can find me at: `kevin at dewald dot me`